"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Limitations and future work

-Several limitations constrained our study.
-First, due to the specificity of the questions asked as pertains to the precise usage of the Merlin app, our findings are not intended to be generalizable to very large populations.
-This is an intentional trade-off made in favor of deepening our understanding of the specific context of the Merlin app and the tasks for which Merlin is typically used.
-Additional research could focus on other types of AI applications, and the domains and contexts into which they are integrated.
-Another limitation is that we had relatively few participants in some of the background subgroups, so in future research we aim to have more participants from these subgroups.
+First, as most of our interview questions and study materials pertain to the Merlin app, our findings may not generalize to other contexts.
+This is an intentional trade-off made in favor of deepening our understanding of end-users' XAI needs, uses, and perceptions in a specific context.
+However, our study design can aid future research on other types of AI applications and the disparate domains and contexts into which they are integrated.
+Another limitation is that we had relatively few participants in some of the background subgroups; in future research we aim to have more participants from these subgroups.
 Finally, we did not have access to other stakeholder groups, such as the developers and deployers of the Merlin app.
-However, disparate stakeholders might have different needs for XAI explanations~\cite{Langer2021stakeholders,Gerlings2021casestudy}.
-We plan to pursue additional research with a more comparative design, where we can compare and contrast how needs differ across groups.
+However, different stakeholders in AI systems might have different needs for XAI explanations~\cite{Langer2021stakeholders,Gerlings2021casestudy}.
+We plan to pursue additional research with a more comparative design and study if and how needs differ across stakeholder groups.